The Trainers

 She has also worked training law enforcement canines under a Master Trainer.
 Nancy is trained and certified in K9 Unit Management and as a SAR K9 Training Instructor.
 She has trained and evaluated water search and wilderness canine/handler teams at seminars in many eastern states.

-Since starting in SAR in 1993, Nancy has trained and handled 4 of her own wilderness SAR K9 partners and one cadaver K9 partner.
+Since starting in SAR in 1993, Nancy has trained and handled 4 of her own wilderness SAR K9 partners and one cadaver K9.
 Though retired from search and rescue work, she continues to train scent specific trailing dogs and cadaver dogs (land and water) privately.

 "Old dog trainers never die, they just drop on recall!"